-Denmark Now Has Two Little Mermaids.
-The Famous One Is Suing.
+Denmark now has 2 little mermaids and the famous one is suing

 “A lot of people in town donated money for it, all the shops,” he said.
 “They will all be very upset if we lose it.”

 Klitgaard, who said that many of his small community’s citizens have expressed similar sentiments, also objected to the idea of paying compensation.
 “If ours was bronze, with the same height and face: OK.
 But they are quite different.
-Besides,” he said with a wink, “it’s clear she’s local.
+Besides,” he said with a wink, “It’s clear she’s local.
 She looks just like an Asaa girl.”